Victor Kristiansen

-Victor Bernth Flesner Kristiansen (/da/; born 16 December 2002) is a Danish professional footballer who plays as a left-back for club Leicester City and the Denmark national team.
+Victor Bernth Flesner Kristiansen (/da/; born 16 December 2002) is a Danish professional footballer who plays as a left-back for Super League Greece club Panathinaikos, on loan from club Leicester City and the Denmark national team.

 Club career

 Copenhagen

 A youth academy graduate of Copenhagen, Kristiansen made his senior team debut on 4 November 2020 in a 2–1 cup win against Avarta.
 He made his professional debut on 29 November 2020 in a 3–1 league win against SønderjyskE.

 On 20 December 2020, four days after turning 18, Kristiansen signed a contract extension with Copenhagen which would run until December 2023.

 Leicester City

 On 20 January 2023, Kristiansen signed for Leicester City for a record-breaking fee of £17 million, making him the most expensive Danish Superliga player ever.
 On 28 January 2023, he made his debut for Leicester as a substitute in a 1–0 away win against Walsall in the FA Cup fourth round.